 Nicknamed the ‘City of Music’, Leipzig is a major cultural centre just two hours by train from Berlin.

-This historic city, where Richard Wagner and Bach were born and where Mendelssohn Bartholdy, Schumann and Mahler left their mark, is full of musical treasures.
+This historic city, Germany’s eight largest city, where Richard Wagner and Bach were born and where Mendelssohn, Schumann and Mahler left their mark, is full of musical treasures.
 The world-famous Gewandhaus Orchestra, the 800-year-old Thomaner Choir and the Leipzig Opera House make Leipzig a crossroads where tradition and modernity meet in perfect harmony.
-Alongside its exceptional musical heritage, Leipzig boasts a thriving art scene, where the energy of the former industrial west has been skilfully transformed into some of the world’s most renowned and innovative art galleries.
+Alongside its exceptional musical heritage, Leipzig boasts a vibrant cultural scene, where the energy of the former industrial west has been skilfully transformed into some of the world’s most renowned and innovative art galleries famed for their modern architecture.

 Planning a day trip from Berlin to Leipzig